-No new areas of rehabilitation occurred during the reporting period.
+No new areas of rehabilitation occurred during the reporting period, however planning was undertaken on pit extraction sequence.
 As the shale resource extends to a depth of greater than 30 m, the lateral extent of the quarry expands at a slow rate.
 Each 10 m bench developed results in several years of quarry production.
 New areas of topsoil and overburden removal only occurs when a new bench is required to access deeper reserves.